indimail/indimail-virtualdomains/.github/README-indimail.md

 3. You also need to take a snapshot of your current configuration and keep it safe somewhere.
 This can be useful if you change something and things do not work.
 The entire configuration for indimail, indimail-mta and all services can be obtained by running the command

    ```
-   Use The below command for an exhaustive configuration dump
+   Use The below command for an exhaustive configuration dump of
-   of indimail/indimail-mta.
+   indimail/indimail-mta.
+You can redirect the output to a file.
    This option requires root privileges

    $ sudo /usr/sbin/svctool --dumpconfig